AdobeDocs/adobe-dev-console/src/pages/guides/getting-started.md

 #### Quick start

-The _Home_ screen also provides quick start links to help you get started with some of the most common Console actions. _Quick start_ links are available for: creating an empty project, creating a project using a template, and downloading resources.
+The _Home_ screen also provides "quick start" links to help you get started with some of the most common Console actions. _Quick start_ links are available for: creating an empty project, creating a project using a template, and downloading resources.

 ![](../images/quick-start.png)